paldhous/ucb/2015/dataviz/md_raw/class13.md

 ![](img/class13_11.jpg)

-The function `setView()` allows us to set the starting position of the map, centering it on the defined coordinated and with the defined zoom level; `addTiles()` adds [OpenStreetMap](https://www.openstreetmap.org/) tiles to the map, which would otherwise be blank.
+The function `setView()` allows us to set the starting position of the map, centering it on the defined coordinates and with the defined zoom level; `addTiles()` adds [OpenStreetMap](https://www.openstreetmap.org/) tiles to the map, which would otherwise be blank.
 Notice that the map is interactive, and can be panned and zoomed just like a Google Map.

 We aren't limited to using OpenStreetMap tiles: